 Within a dashboard, you have to have a clear KPI structure.
 For example, starting with high-level KPIs on the left side and providing more details on the right side.

-Unfortunately, a lot of dashboard lack both of the above structures.
-They simply contain all KPIs which have been available in a visual way the worked.
+Unfortunately, a lot of dashboards lack both of the above structures.
+They contain all KPIs which have been available in a visual way the worked.

 Here’s an example for a dashboard without a clear structure: